Dominic Smith (baseball)

-Dominic David Rene Smith (born June 15, 1995), is an American professional baseball first baseman and left fielder who is a free agent.
-He has previously played in Major League Baseball (MLB) for the New York Mets, Washington Nationals, Boston Red Sox, Cincinnati Reds and San Francisco Giants.
+Dominic David Rene Smith (born June 15, 1995), is an American professional baseball first baseman and left fielder for the Atlanta Braves of Major League Baseball (MLB).
+He has previously played in MLB for the New York Mets, Washington Nationals, Boston Red Sox, Cincinnati Reds, and San Francisco Giants.
 He was selected by the Mets with the 11th overall pick of the 2013 MLB draft, and made his MLB debut in 2017.

 Early life

 Smith participated in Reviving Baseball in Inner Cities and the Major League Baseball Urban Youth Academy in his youth.
 He attended Junípero Serra High School in Gardena, California, and played for the school's baseball team as a first baseman, outfielder, and pitcher.
 He led the Cavaliers to the California Interscholastic Federation Southern Section division championship in 2013.

 Smith committed to attend the University of Southern California (USC).